JamesSkemp/words/content/post/the-benefits-of-using-a-file-for-log-parser-sql-queries.md

 +++
-title = "The benefits of using a file for Log Parser SQL queries" summary = "With Log Parser, you can define your SQL query in a file, instead of on the command line." draft = false comments = true date = "2010-09-26T09:41:00-05:00"
+title = "The benefits of using a file for Log Parser SQL queries" description = "With Log Parser, you can define your SQL query in a file, instead of on the command line." draft = false comments = true date = "2010-09-26T09:41:00-05:00"